DarienBrito/TDMorph/README.md

 + Core extension (Core UI-less functionality)
 + UI extension (deals exclusively with operations with UI elements)

-Feel free to look around and please suggest improvements if you see something that could be done better, or if I did some stupid thing somewhere (which is bount to be the case)
+Feel free to look around and please suggest improvements if you see something that could be done better, or if I did some stupid thing somewhere (which is bound to be the case)

 ## Final thoughts

-The motivation to share this tool stems from the wonderful sense of comradery that the TouchDesigner community in general has, and by the brilliant philosophy of Derivative, as creators of the TouchDesigner software.
+The motivation to share this tool stems from the wonderful sense of comradery that the TouchDesigner community in general has, and by the brilliant philosophy of Derivative https://derivative.ca/, as creators of the TouchDesigner software.
 I hope that the *ethos* that characterizes TD continues, and that this small contribution helps you in expanding your capabilities as a maker.

 ## About the license

 Since we are artists/programmers and not lawyers, I trust you will give credit where credit is due and respect the licence: GNU General Public License v3 (GPL-3).
-This means that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code you will get in touch first, so a fair arrangement can be made.
+This means that if at some point you would like to use this tool in a commercial endeavour for which you do not want to disclose the source code, you will get in touch first, so a fair arrangement can be made.

 Enjoy!